Who Can Get Credit?

 - You must have completed the course for which you are seeking credit no more than five years prior to admission.

 Undergraduate Course Credit

-- You CAN obtain credit for SOCIAL WORK courses from CSWE accredited programs at the Bachelor’s IF you were a social work major.
+- You can obtain credit for Social Work courses from CSWE accredited programs.

-- You CANNOT obtain credit for courses in other disciplines such as Psychology, Sociology or Human Services, even if the content was similar.
+- You cannot obtain credit for courses in other disciplines, such as Psychology, Sociology, or Human Services, even if the content is similar.